Beves of Hamtoun (poem): Synopsis

-In Cologne they meet a bishop who baptises Josian.
-Ascopard avoids being christened claiming he is too big.
-Beves fights and kills a poisonous dragon, and then sails to England to back claim his earldom, leaving Josian behind for the time being.
-In Beves's absence Josian is forced to marry a secret admirer of hers, but she kills him on their wedding night.
+In Cologne they meet a bishop (actually Beves's uncle named Saber Florentin) who baptises Josian.
+Although Ascopard has a giant Baptismal font built specifically for him, he refuses to enter it for fear of drowning.
+Beves fights and kills a poisonous dragon, aided by a purifying sacred well.
+He resolves to return England to back claim his earldom, leaving Josian behind for the time being.
+Before leaving Germany, Beves assumes the identity of a Frenchman willing to ally with the Emperor, and dupes him into providing arms and horses, which he delivers to Saber, resisting the emperor in the Isle of Wight.
+Left in Cologne, Josian is forced to marry Count Miles, but she kills him on their wedding night.
 She is condemned to death for this crime, but is rescued by Beves and Ascopard, and the three make their escape to the Isle of Wight.
-Beves defeats his stepfather the emperor in battle, and kills him by dropping him into a kettle of molten lead.
+The Isle is assaulted by the forces of the Emperor and the King of Scotland, Beves unhorses his stepfather, the emperor, in single combat, but the latter escapes; Ascopard slays the Scottish King and captures the Emperor, who is put to death inside a kettle of molten lead.
+Beves's mother commits suicide.
 Beves and Josian are married.